-“No need to try and hide it,” he smiled, revealing a set of sharp and discolored canines.
+“No need to try to hide it,” he smiled, revealing a set of sharp and discolored canines.
 “I can smell it.”

-Haley felt hot breath on her ear and turned to see Eddie standing right beside her.
+Haley felt hot breath on her ear, turning to see Eddie standing right beside her.
 “You smell delicious,” he whispered, running a long claw down her cheek.
 “I can’t wait to devour your heart.
 With all that fear running through it, it’ll taste sweeter than sugar.”

 She was surrounded.
 Even if she bolted from the stool, she’d be mauled to death before reaching the door.

 Directly behind her came the husky, guttural growls of wolves.